Leaflet/Leaflet/docs/plugins.md

 			<a href="https://github.com/heyman/leaflet-usermarker">leaflet-usermarker</a>
 		</td><td>
-			Plugin for plotting a marker representing a user - or multiple users - on a map, with support for drawing an accuraccy circle.
+			Plugin for plotting a marker representing a user - or multiple users - on a map, with support for drawing an accuracy circle.
 Can be seen in action on
 			<a href="http://longitude.me">Longitude.me</a>.
 		</td><td>
 			<a href="http://heyman.info">Jonatan Heyman</a>